http://www.miami.edu/engineering

 A student in the College of Engineering may graduate with Departmental Honors noted upon his/her diploma and transcript upon fulfillment of the following requirements:

-4. A written request from the student to the departmental faculty during his/her semester of expected graduation stating the desire to graduate with Departmental Honors, and specifying those courses taken in compliance with section (A) above.
+- A written request from the student to the departmental faculty during the semester of expected graduation stating the desire to graduate with Departmental Honors and providing evidence of compliance with the above requirements.

 Certificate Programs in Engineering